sintel-dev/Orion/DATABASE.md

 #### Fields

 * \_id (ObjectID): Unique Identifier of this Datarun object
-* dataset_id (ObjectID - Foreign Key): Unique Identifier of the Dataset used
+* experiment_id (ObjectID - Foreign Key): Unique Identifier of the Experiment
-* pipeline_id (ObjectID - Foreign Key): Unique Identifier of the Pipeline used
+* signal_id (ObjectID - Foreign Key): Unique Identifier of the Signal used
 * start_time (DateTime): When the execution started
 * end_time (DateTime): When the execution ended
 * software_versions (List of Strings): version of each python dependency installed in the